WordPress/gutenberg/docs/extensibility/extending-blocks.md

 			array(
 				'slug' => 'my-category',
 				'title' => __( 'My category', 'my-plugin' ),
+				'icon'  => 'screenoptions',
 			),
 		)
 	);
 }
 add_filter( 'block_categories', 'my_plugin_block_categories', 10, 2 );
 ```

+An icon key/value can be specified to add an icon to block category.
+These can be any of [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), or a custom `svg` element.